 Anyway, it's unbelievable the times we're living in.

-That's gonna wrap things up for today.
+That's going to wrap things up for today.

-Hannity, tonight, nine Eastern.
+Hannity tonight, 9 Eastern.

-We hope you'll set your DVR, Fox News loaded up.
+We hope you'll set your DVR.

-Yeah, mass confusion all created by Joe and company.
+Yeah, mass confusion, all created by Joe and company.

 We'll get to that.

-I promise you won't get from the mob tonight at 9.
+News, I promise you won't get from the mob tonight at 9.

 We'll see you then.

-Thanks for being with us back here tomorrow, and you make this show possible.
+Thanks for being with us back here tomorrow.

 Three times a week, we do our podcast, Verdict with Ted Cruz.